bigratmonster/bigrat.monster/usage.md

 ## Why does this page exist

 `bigrat.monster` is created just for a joke.
-The domain is going to expire on 2023-07-11
+The domain may expire when I forgot about it.

 ## Some things you need to know